Bobbo117/Cellular-IoT-Monitor/README.md

 ## How It Works

-This is accomplished by using an inexpensive IoT SIM card along with commonly available components to gain access to the cloud via a cellular connection.
+This is accomplished by using an inexpensive IoT SIM <br>
+card along with commonly available components to gain access to the cloud via a cellular connection.

-In its simplest form, the HUB can operate as a stand-alone unit with its own sensors.
+In its simplest form, the HUB can operate as a <br>
+stand-alone unit with its own sensors.

-Alternatively, the HUB can collect data wirelessly from up to three separate sensor platforms.
+Alternatively, the HUB can collect data wirelessly <br> from up to three separate sensor platforms.

-The hub software - **AmbientHUB** - and the sensor software - **AmbientAP** - are written in C++ with the <br>
+The hub software - **AmbientHUB** - and <br>
+the sensor software - **AmbientAP** - are written in <br>
-help of the **Arduino IDE**.
+C++ with the help of the **Arduino IDE**.

 The **AmbientHUB** software controls an **ESP32** <br>
 micro-controller connected to a temperature / <br>